ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/introduction/registries.md

 }
 ```

-Note that we have to specify the bus to our mod's event bus since it defaults to Forge's instead.
+> Note: We have to specify the bus to our mod's event bus since it defaults to Forge's instead.

 Next we have to create a public static final method with our `RegistryEvent$Register` and add a `@SubscribeEvent` annotation to it: